 Recipients may receive reimbursements via electronic funds transfer (EFT) from the State directly into their bank account.
 If EFT payment is selected, payments requested from other State agencies will also be electronic.
-To utilize the EFT payment method, complete the Authorization for Electronic Deposit and W-9 form found here.
-Return the forms, along with a voided check (for bank verification) to IDJC.
-It takes approximately 14-21 days to become effective.
+To utilize the EFT payment method, complete the Direct Deposit Authorization form and W-9 form found on the Idaho Juvenile Justice Commission website under "Commission Documents."
+Return the forms, along with a voided check (for bank verification), to IDJC.
+It takes approximately 14-21 days for the reimbursement to become effective.